sfinnie/helloLSP/readme.md

 ## Implementation Skeleton

 OK, enough of the talking - let's code.
-There are [many](https://microsoft.github.io/language-server-protocol/implementors/servers/) [examples](https://github.com/openlawlibrary/pygls/tree/master/examples) [available](https://github.com/microsoft/vscode-python-tools-extension-template) and reading some is worthwhile to get a sense of what's involved.

 ### Pre-Requisites